NickNaso/session-check/README.md

 In the end is also possible pass an error objet to session-check middleware that provide to dispatch it to Express error handler.

-You could set a custo erro object as reported below:
+You could set a custom error object as reported below:

 ```javascript
 app.use(sessionCheck(new MyError("My personal message error onject session"));